Rewzilla/c-debugging-tips/README.md

 ## Specific problems and questions

  - **Q:** Help!
-My program compiles fine, but does something unexpected or wrong when run.
+My program compiles fine, but doesn't behave the way I think it should.

-   **A:** Sounds like a problem with your code structure or algorithm.
+   **A:** This might be a problem with your code structure or algorithm.
 If you haven't already, consider [beautifying](howto/beautify.md) your code, which will make it easier to reason about.

  - **Q:** Help!
 My program says "Segmentation fault" and crashes.

    **A:** Likely a memory corruption bug.
 Try [GDB](howto/gdb.md), [Valgrind](howto/valgrind.md), or [ASAN](howto/asan.md).

  - **Q:** Help!
-My program prints _junk_ data.
+My program prints _junk_ data

    **A:** Sounds like you may be using an uninitialized variable, or printing from invalid memory.
 Try [scan-build](howto/scan-build.md) to identify potential causes.
-[Valgrind](howto/valgrind.md) or [ASAN](howto/asan.md) might also be able to detect where/why this is happening at runtime.
+[Valgrind](howto/valgrind.md) or [ASAN](howto/asan.md) might also be able to detect where/why this is happening at run time.

  - **Q:** Help!
 My program locks up or runs forever.

    **A:** This may be an infinite loop.
-Try [scan-build](howto/scan-build.md) to identify potential causes.
+Try running the program in [GDB](howto/gdb.md) up to the point it gets stuck, then press `CTRL + C` to pause it, allowing you to see what part of the code it's stuck in.

 ## Questions or suggestions